jcalcant/Steering-PID-Control/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Project Reflection
+In order to solve this project I started by completing the code for the PID controller.
+Then, I implemented the twiddle algorithm from the lessons.
+I first tuned the PID parameters manually, starting with Kd and Ki as 0, and slightly increasing and decreasing Kp.
+From this, I observed that Kp was the main force behind steering the wheel, so I just incremented it until the car responded to the curves with enough magnitude.
+Then, I fixed Kp and tuned Kd.
+I observed that it would make the steering to react faster to the error.
+Again I just set it so that curves would be responded to quickly enough.
+Finally I tuned Ki, which was the main contributor to reducing the car oscillation, since it accumulates the error over time.

+Also, I added a basic throttle control by increasing it if the current CTE was smaller than in the previous iteration; otherwise, I would decrease the speed proportionally to the CTE.

+Following this, I tried to fine tune the parameters with twiddle.
+My first implementation failed to improve them.
+However I was able to fix it by taking a closer look at the algorithm from class and added a step_size (number of iterations) so that the error could be accumulated and that twiddle could determine if changes in the parameters actually improved, made worse or didn't affect the performance.
+Also, I had to reset the accumulated error and the PID's integral error after 2 times the step_size, so that the new error would actually reflect the current parameter's effect.
+In case the car would leave the lane I observed that the CTE would be close to 1.5, so I set this as a condition to reset the simulator.
+With my new version of twiddle I was able to fine tune my PID parameters.
+Even though the new values varied slightly from the manually selected ones, the driving was smoother.

+This is a video of the tuned PID in the simulator: https://youtu.be/7rudQIEf7bs.